Co-Regulation and Healthy Relationships

 Healthy Relationships and Co-Regulation - Michael Swerdloff - Providence Holistic Counselor, Coach and Reiki

-An additional problem with the “self-sufficiency model” is that many folks trying to achieve this elusive state feel like they are failures because they cannot make self-sufficiency sustainable because it is not sustainable or achievable!
+An additional problem with the “self-sufficiency model” is that many people trying to achieve this elusive state feel like failures because they cannot make self-sufficiency sustainable—it is not sustainable or achievable!
 It is a hamster wheel, not a healthy system of connection and interdependence.

 Some people within the Zen and other Buddhist or mindfulness communities have tried to design a world for themselves where they are practicing non-attachment but are practicing isolation and a closed heart.
 They become lonely and distant from their friends, family, and partners.
 This is another example of trying to achieve self-sufficiency, which isn’t possible, even though great Buddhist Teachers like Tich Nhat Hahn, The Dalai Llama and Pema Chodron have explicitly taught otherwise.